Updated: September 8, 2020

 Beaconsfield Historic House

 Designed and constructed by architect W.C.
 Harris, the Beaconsfield Historic House dates back to 1877 and is one of the most elegant historic homes in Charlottetown.
 The home still retains many of its original features, including certain conveniences that were seen as cutting-edge technology back in the day.
 Visitors can enjoy a guided tour, as well as occasional lectures and concerts.
-Hours of operation vary according to the season, but the museum is open all year round and the staff are happy to arrange tours by appointment outside of opening hours.
+Hours of operation vary according to the season, but the museum is open all year round and the staff is happy to arrange tours by appointment outside of opening hours.

 Government House